KDE/homerun/fixes/README.md

 ## SortFilterModel (kde-runtime)
 ### Fix for flickering
 https://git.reviewboard.kde.org/r/105042/
+Applied in 4.9

 ### New methods: mapRowFromSource, mapRowToSource
 https://git.reviewboard.kde.org/r/105044/
+Applied in 4.9

 ## RunnerModel (kde-runtime)
 ### Do not reset Plasma::RunnerModel when new matches are added
 https://git.reviewboard.kde.org/r/104917/
+Applied in 4.9

 ### Fix behavior of "runners" property
 https://git.reviewboard.kde.org/r/105024/
+Applied in 4.9